benoitc/couchbeam/README.md

 ##installation

-To bulid the application simply run 'make'.
-This should build .beam, .app files and documentation.
+To build the application simply run 'make'.
+This should build .beam, .app files in ebin/ folder.

 To run tests run 'make test'.
 To generate doc, run 'make doc'.